 The current concern regarding anthropogenic warming focuses on the period since the industrial revolution, with primary focus on the period since the 1950s.
 Man is believed to influence climate through two primary mechanisms: the emissions of greenhouse gases, particulates and aerosols; and, land use changes, including deforestation, agricultural expansion and the effects of structures on cities.
 The individual effects of each of these factors are very difficult to assess.
 That assessment has been made more difficult by the poor quality of the surface temperature data, much of which is the result of land use changes in proximity to the sensors, poor sensor siting and inadequate maintenance.
-The "adjustments" made to the surface temperature data represent a third potential anthropogenic influence on climate change.
+The "adjustments" made to the surface temperature data represent a third apparent potential anthropogenic influence on climate change.

 Climate science focuses on temperature anomalies, in part in recognition of the poor quality of the surface temperature data.
-However, the surface temperature anomalies are calculated from

-"adjusted" temperatures, rather than from the actual data, again in recognition of the poor quality of the data.
+However, the surface temperature anomalies are calculated from "adjusted" temperatures, rather than from the actual data, again in recognition of the poor quality of the data.
 Reliance on the calculated surface temperature anomalies must be based on one of two assumptions: the accuracy of the temperature measurement at any site does not vary over the period of the anomaly calculation, as the result of either sensor degradation or changes in the environment surrounding the sensor location; or, the "adjustments" completely correct for any such variations.
-Both assumptions are questionable.
+Both assumptions are questionable, particularly in light of the repeated "reanalysis" and revision of the historical anomalies over time.

-As a result, we find ourselves concerned about annual global surface temperature variations of one or two hundredths of a degree Centigrade, based on "adjusted" temperature measurements made predominantly to one half degree Centigrade, using sensors which are estimated to be in error, on average, by two or more degrees Centigrade, compounded by "infilling" of estimates where data do not exist.
+As a result, we find ourselves concerned about annual global surface temperature variations of one or two hundredths of a degree Centigrade, based on "adjusted" temperature measurements made predominantly to one tenth degree Centigrade, using sensors which are estimated to be in error, on average, by two or more degrees Centigrade, compounded by "infilling" of estimates where data do not exist.
 Further, decadal trends based on these adjusted temperatures are reported to thousandths of a degree Centigrade.
 The mind boggles!
-Any validity of temperature anomalies reported to greater precision than the precision of the underlying measurements relies on the theory of large numbers and the assumption that all of the measurement errors and "adjustment" errors are random and tend to offset each other.
-These assumptions are questionable.
+Any validity of temperature anomalies reported to greater precision than the precision of the underlying measurements relies on the law of large numbers and the assumption that all of the measurement errors and "adjustment" errors are random and tend to offset each other.
+These assumptions are also questionable.

 Each day, thousands of temperature readings are taken from thousands of temperature measurement stations distributed around the globe.
 A growing percentage of these readings are taken electronically.
 However, the longer term global temperature record consists predominantly of readings taken manually from inclined mercury-in-glass thermometers and horizontal alcohol-in-glass thermometers, installed in protective enclosures known as Stevenson Screens or Cotton Region Shelters.
 These stations are being replaced by Max-Min Temperature Stations (MMTS), which use a thermistor installed in a Gill radiation shield to measure both the maximum and minimum temperatures.
-Automatic Surface Observation Stations (ASOS), installed primarily at airports to monitor flight conditions, are also used to provide near surface temperature readings.
-The ASOS stations, unlike the Stevenson Screen and MMTS stations, record minute-by-minute data, rather than merely the daily maximum and minimum temperatures.
+Automatic Surface Observation Stations (ASOS) and Automatic Weather Observation Stations (AWOS), installed primarily at airports to monitor flight conditions, are also used to provide near surface temperature readings.
+The ASOS and AWOS stations, unlike the Stevenson Screen and MMTS stations, record minute-by-minute data, rather than merely the daily maximum and minimum temperatures.